epimorphics/elda/elda-standalone/readme.md

 ### Configuring the Web Server

-To run the application with your own web server configuration, set the `elda_webapp_path` environment variable to the path to your web app directory.
+To run the application with your own web server configuration, set the `ELDA_WEBAPP_PATH` environment variable to the path to your web app directory.
 This directory **must contain** a `web.xml` file which configures the web server.

 It must also contain the ELDA API specs and static resources (velocity templates, scripts, stylesheets etc.) you want to serve.

-To run the web server with a context path, set the `elda_context_path` environment variable to the context path.
+To run the web server with a context path, set the `ELDA_CONTEXT_PATH` environment variable to the context path.

-To run the web server with an alternate port (the default is 8080), set the `elda_port` environment variable to the port number.
+To run the web server with an alternate port (the default is 8080), set the `ELDA_PORT` environment variable to the port number.

 ### Docker Image